NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The correct answers are the options (a, c).
+The correct answers are the options (A,C).
 The electron present in the hydrogen atom revolves in a circular path around a fixed nucleus.
-This easily explained by the Bohr’s model.
-But the Bohr’s model cannot explain the protonated structure of hydrogen atom when t contains two protons around the nucleus separated by a small distance in the same order of angstrom.
-So, in this ground state scenario, the electrons orbit will go around the protons instead of moving in their usual circular path around the nucleus.
+This is easily explained by Bohr’s model.
+But Bohr’s model cannot explain the protonated structure of the hydrogen atom when it contains two protons around the nucleus separated by a small distance in the same order of angstroms.
+So, in this ground state scenario, the electrons' orbit will go around the protons instead of moving in their usual circular path around the nucleus.

 Question:9